hannahdxz/STAT545-hw-Dong-Xinzhe/hw 07/README.md

 * Fit a linear regression of life expectancy on year within each country.
 Write the estimated intercepts, slopes, and std.error to file.

-* Create a scatterplots of life expectancy vs. year for the 4 countries with large sd found in each continent, faceting on countries, fitted line overlaid, and write these plots to file.
+* Create a scatterplots of life expectancy vs. year for the 4 countries with large std.error found in each continent, fitted line overlaid, and write these plots to file.

 [`03_gap-report.Rmd`](https://github.com/hannahdxz/STAT545-hw-Dong-Xinzhe/blob/master/hw%2007/03_gap-report.Rmd)